museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+Now the swinging bridge
-let us arrange these flowers
+chirping, keeps the autumn gay
-Stabs the darkness
+Seasoned with petals